DonovanMods/donovan-7d2d-modlets/README.md

 - [CraftableDukes](modlets/optional/donovan-craftabledukes) - Allows you to craft Dukes from Brass + Iron in the Forge
 - [CraftableParts](modlets/optional/donovan-craftableparts) - Allows you to craft all weapon and armor parts in the workbench.
-- [LevelFaster](modlets/optional/donovan-levelfaster) - Increases the experience gain on most items / actions (_deprecated as you can now set this in the game options_)
 - [MegaBooks](modlets/optional/donovan-megabooks) - Significantly increases the chance of finding books
 - [MegaLootbags](modlets/optional/donovan-megalootbags) - Dramatically increases the drop rates on zombie lootbags (normal: 20%, feral: 50%, irradiated: 80%)
 - [MegaPerks](modlets/optional/donovan-megaperks) - Increases the amount of perks points received per level to 4